jbeuckm/atmega_midi_x0x_heart/README.md

 At startup, the MIDI channel of the device is the same as the device ID set with the trim pot.

-A seven-byte System Exclusive message can be used to change the channel of the interface.
+A seven-byte sysex message can be used to change the channel of the interface.

 `F0 77 33 xx` sysex prefix

 `00` select MIDI channel parameter

-`03` new MIDI channel (0 for omni)
+`xx` new MIDI channel (0 for omni)

 `F7` end of message

-* Dump Request
+A six-byte sysex message can be used to request a dump of the current voice parameters.

+`F0 77 33 xx` sysex prefix

+`01` patch dump request

+`F7` end of message

+The interface will then send a patch dump sysex message that encodes the current voice parameter values.

+`F0 77 33 xx` sysex prefix

+`02` patch dump

+`ee rr aa pp ss qq dd ff`

+envelope, resonance, accent, slide, saw, square, decay, cutoff (eight bytes)

+`F7` end of message

+This dumped patch data can be used to set all voice parameters by sending it back to the interface.